Rush (2012 film)

 Rush is a 2012 Indian Hindi-language crime thriller film directed by Shamin Desai and produced by Mohammed Fasih and Shailendra Singh.
-The film features Emraan Hashmi, Aditya Pancholi, Neha Dhupia and Sagarika Ghatge.
-The storyline is based on media and crime.
+The film stars Emraan Hashmi, Aditya Pancholi, Neha Dhupia and Sagarika Ghatge.

 The film released on 26 October 2012 on Dussehra.
 After the death of director Desai, the film was completed by his wife Priyanka Desai.
-It generally received negative response from critics and was declared a disaster at box-office.
+It generally received negative reviews from critics and was declared a disaster at box-office.

 Plot

 The story follows media, politics, crime, and sex at the point of life and death.
 Samar Grover (Emraan Hashmi) is a struggling news reporter.
 Even though his talk show is at the pinnacle of success, his personal life has turned upside down due to problems with his wife (Sagarika Ghatge).
 Seeing no way out, he accepts an assignment offered by a dynamic media tycoon named Lisa (Neha Dhupia), which he believes can make him millions.
 However, along with Lisa, one of India's richest men, Roger Khanna (Aditya Pancholi), they play a game on Samar, which plunges him into a vortex of violence in a deadly game of cat and mouse.
 Beneath the veneer of glamour, money, power, and the enviable life of media lays a truth that is at once unbelievable and shocking.